Engineering-Research-and-Development/iotagent-opcua/README.md

 northbound API of the IoT application stack, by providing a software library (the IoT Agent Lib depicted in the previous figure) for developing custom Agents that may extend the bridging capabilities of IDAS to other protocols.
-The F4I IDAS OPC-UA Agent makes use of this framework to integrate OPC-UA-based devices in a publish-subscribe system based on the FIWARE Orion Context Broker.
+The F4I IDAS OPC UA Agent makes use of this framework to integrate OPC UA-based devices in a publish-subscribe system based on the FIWARE Orion Context Broker.

 ## Install